 Frequently Asked Questions (FAQs)

-Simple fractures typically heal in 6-8 weeks, while more complex fractures may take 3-6 months or longer, depending on the severity of the break and the individual’s health.
+Simple fractures typically heal in about 6–8 weeks.
+More complex fractures may take 3–6 months or longer, depending on patient factors, fracture pattern, and treatment.

 Conclusion: